 When I moved to Seattle from the midwest, it was a difficult transition.
 I traded in long, open horizons of the Midwest for the urban cityscape of downtown Seattle.
-Since I was, by choice, living without a car in Seattle I didn’t have the option to simply drive to the nearest open horizon, instead, I became a recreational rider of Washington State Ferries.
+Since I was, by choice, living without a car in Seattle I didn’t have the option to drive to the nearest open horizon when I missed home.
+Instead, I became a recreational rider of Washington State Ferries.

 When I needed time to think or wide-open spaces, I’d walk 6 blocks to the downtown Seattle ferry terminal and board a ferry bound for Bainbridge Island or Bremerton.
 From the terminal, I could get a 60 or 120-minute round trip, respectively, to clear my head.

 What to Do on a Seattle Ferry:

 1. First, Get the Best “Seat” on the Boat

 When boarding a ferry from Seattle, race to get a spot on the upper-level outdoor deck closest to the ferry terminal.
-By getting a spot on the rearmost portion of the (standing room only) outdoor deck, you’ll be able to take unobstructed photos of the Seattle skyline as the ferry departs the terminal and begins the journey to Bainbridge Island.
+By getting a spot on the rearmost portion of the (standing room only) outdoor deck, you’ll be able to take unobstructed photos of the Seattle skyline as the ferry departs the terminal and begins the journey to Bainbridge or Bremerton.